-Currently, I'm building the RESTful API (running in AWS Docker Containers), creating an Android app, collaborating on the React web app, and updating and redesigning the iOS app for Deskpass, a subscription service to over 75 coworking spaces in Chicago, Denver and LA.
+I tweaked, maintained and built the RESTful API (running in AWS Docker Containers), created an Android app, collaborated on the React web app, and updated and redesiged the iOS app for Deskpass, a subscription service to over 75 coworking spaces in Chicago, Denver and LA.

 Primary developer for the last two versions, updated the app to accommodate iOS changes and added numerous new features and enhancements.